HOW TO GET TO JORDAN

 How to get to Jordan by boat

-Traveling to Jordan by ferry is another possible option, and also one of the most common for those who are doing a combined circuit that includes other countries in the area, such as Egypt.
-In this case, everything goes through the country’s only passenger (and cargo) port: Aqaba, in the gulf of the same name, located on the coast of the Red Sea.
+Traveling to Jordan by ferry is another possible option, and also one of the most common for those who make a combined circuit that includes other countries in the area, such as Egypt.
+In this case, everything passes through the only port of passengers (and goods) in the country: that of Aqaba, in the gulf of the same name, nestled on the coast of the Red Sea.

-These are the two regular lines that start or end at the port of Aqaba, which connect this city with Egypt, specifically with the south of the Sinai Peninsula:
+These are the two regular lines starting or ending at the port of Aqaba, which connect this city with Egypt, specifically with the south of the Sinai Peninsula:

 • Nuweiba (Egypt) – Aqaba